RC4ML/Legion/README.md

 ### Partition Uk-Union
-gpu_num represents all gpu numbers you want to use, Legion will partition the graph according to underlying NVlink topology
+gpu_num represents all gpu numbers you want to use, Legion will partition the graph according to underlying NVlink topology Note that this step would consume a large volume of CPU memory.
 ```
 $ python graph_partitioning.py --dataset_name 'ukunion' --gpu_num 2
 ```